Nisha7035/Function-Call-Stack-visualizer/README.md

-Got it 👍
-Here’s a **simple, clear README.md** you can add to your repository so people immediately understand what your project does.

-You can copy-paste this directly into a `README.md` file.

----

 # Function Call Stack Visualizer (Python)

 This project is a simple Python program that **visualizes how the function call stack works**.